zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## T005 - Live Trigger Result Respects Output Field Definition

-This check takes the latest task from Task History and verifies if the trigger result conforms to the output fields you define for your integration.
+This check takes the latest task from Task History and verifies if the trigger result conforms to the output fields if you define them for your integration.
 The specific checks are:

-* all fields in the trigger result are defined in the ouput fields
 * "required" fields must be in the trigger result
 * field values in the trigger result match their field type